Dale L. Boger

 Dale Lester Boger is an American medicinal and organic chemist and former chair of the Department of Chemistry at The Scripps Research Institute in La Jolla, CA.

 Dale Boger was born on August 22, 1953, in Hutchinson, Kansas.
-He studied chemistry at the University of Kansas (B.S., 1975), Ph.D.
-1980, Harvard University, under Professor E. J. Corey.
+He studied chemistry at the University of Kansas (B.S., 1975), and received his Ph.D. from Harvard University in 1980 under Professor E. J. Corey.
 Following graduate school, he joined the faculty at the University of Kansas where he became assistant/associate professor of medicinal chemistry (1979–1985).

 In 1985, he started at Purdue University, where he was professor of chemistry (1985–1991).
 He is Richard and Alice Cramer Professor of Chemistry and member of the Skaggs Institute for Chemical Biology at The Scripps Research Institute.

 Boger is active in the field of organic chemistry with research interests including natural product synthesis, synthetic methodology, medicinal chemistry, and combinatorial chemistry.
 He is also the author of a popular book on synthetic organic chemistry: Modern Organic Synthesis Lecture Notes (TSRI Press, 1999).